 Dr Felicity Newell

-Felicity received her PhD from The University of Queensland in 2007, and completed a Master of Information Technology at the Queensland University of Technology in 2009.
+Felicity Newell originally trained in the fields of molecular and cellular biology, and received her PhD from The University of Queensland in 2007.
+Following this, she completed a Master of Information Technology at the Queensland University of Technology.
 She has worked as a bioinformatics programmer, developing biological web applications at QFAB and software for the analysis of cancer sequencing data at the Queensland Centre for Medical Genomics at UQ.
-She has also conducted postdoctoral research at UQ and QUT, using bioinformatics approaches to study cancer and autoimmune diseases.
-She is currently a Senior Research Officer within the Medical Genomics group at QIMR Berghofer Medical Research Institute where her research involves using next generation sequencing data to understand the genetics of cancers including oesophageal adenocarcinoma and melanoma.
+Since then, she has conducted postdoctoral research at The University of Queensland Diamantina Institute, and this year she joined QUT as a Research Fellow in Computational Biology.
+Her current interests involve using next generation sequencing data to investigate the genetics of autoimmune diseases and cancer.